codekill21/3D_Studio_Website/README.md

 Then install the project dependencies with

 ```
-pip install -r requirements.txt
+npm install
 ```

 Now you can run the project with this command

 ```
-python manage.py runserver
+npm run dev
 ```

-## Support
+## Website Preview

-If you'd like to support this project and all the other open source work on this organization, you can use the following options
+If you'd like to have a preview of this project you can check the uploaded project on:

 </div>